JGM-econ/academic/content/_index.md

       date_format: 'January 2006'
       # Education or Experience section first?
       is_education_first: false
+  - block: markdown
+    id: disclaimer
+    content:
+      text: **Disclaimer:** Any views expressed are solely mine.
+In particular, these views should therefore not be reported as representing the views of the Bank of England or members of the Monetary Policy Committee, Financial Policy Committee, or Prudential Regulation Committee.

 ---

-**Disclaimer:** Any views expressed are solely mine.
-In particular, these views should therefore not be reported as representing the views of the Bank of England or members of the Monetary Policy Committee, Financial Policy Committee, or Prudential Regulation Committee.